Ali Gohar

-Ali Gohar is a Pakistani noted scholar and restorative justice expert and the founder and executive director of Just Peace Initiatives (formerly Just Peace International).
+Syed Ali Gohar (1956–2024) was a Pakistani restorative justice scholar.
+He was the founder and executive director of Just Peace Initiatives (formerly Just Peace International).

-Early life and education
+Biography

-Ali Gohar was born in the village of "Kaala", district Swabi in Khyber Pakhtunkhwa, Pakistan.
-Ali Gohar has an MSc degree in international relations from Quaid-i-Azam University, Islamabad, Pakistan.
-He also holds a M.A. in conflict transformation from Eastern Mennonite University’s Center for Justice and Peacebuilding, in Harrisonburg, Virginia.
+Ali Gohar was born in Kaala, a village in Swabi District, Khyber Pakhtunkhwa, Pakistan.
+Gohar holds an MSc in international relations from Quaid-i-Azam University, Islamabad, and an MA in conflict transformation from Eastern Mennonite University, in Harrisonburg, Virginia.